HHassig/cash-register/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 - Total bill is presented, complete with all applicable sales and promotions
+- Users can
-- Users can see when an item is added to their cart, are able to see if a promotion has been applied, and save their transactions
+    - See when an item is added to their cart
+    - See if a promotion has been applied
+    - Remove items from cart
 - A new transaction is initiated when the user marks their current transaction as "paid" (to be later implemented as a full-fledged payment funnel)
-- An unpaid transaction is loaded on page reload
+- An unpaid transaction is loaded on page reload (might be the current (unpaid) transaction)
 - Flow:
   - A basket is a group of one item that the customer has decided to add to cart
   - Should the user add more of this item, it displays as one basket, but is multiple condensed baskets on the backend